Abigiris/TypeAnnotationGeneration/README.md

 ### Contents

-- Data: Our dataset.
+- Data: the complete dataset (carefully-cleaned ManyTypes4Py)
-- Evaluation: Our effectiveness evaluation experiments, including evaluation approaches and preprocessed data to be evaluated.
+- Evaluation: the effectiveness evaluation experiments, including evaluation approaches and preprocessed data to be evaluated
-- PyAnnGen: Our implementation of the type annotation generation tool.
+- PyAnnGen: the implementation of our type annotation generation tool (PyAnnGen)
-- Results: Detailed results of all the research questions in our study.
+- Results: more detailed results of our study

 ### Requirements

-    Python 3.5+
+    Python 3.8
+	astunparse==1.6.3